mwpastore/dalli-rate_limiter/README.md

 **Dalli::RateLimiter** provides arbitrary [Memcached][6]-backed rate limiting
 for your Ruby applications.
-You may be using an application-level rate limiter such as [Rack::Ratelimit][1], [Rack::Throttle][2], or [Rack::Attack][3], or something higher up in your stack (like an Nginx zone or HAproxy stick-table).
+You may be using an application-level rate limiter such as [Rack::Ratelimit][1], [Rack::Throttle][2], or [Rack::Attack][3], or something higher up in your stack (like an NGINX zone or HAproxy stick-table).
 This is not intended to be a replacement for any of those functions.
-Your application may not even be a web service and yet you find yourself needing to throttle certain types of operations.
+Your application may not even be a web service and yet you find yourself needing to limit (or throttle) certain types of operations.

 This library allows you to impose specific rate limits on specific functions at whatever granularity you desire.
 For example, you have a function in your Ruby